-On June 23, 2016, the United Kingdom (UK) held a referendum in which voters approved a withdrawal from the European Union (EU), commonly referred to as "Brexit."
-The timing of the UK's exit from the EU remains uncertain; the EU has extended the deadline for the UK to exit the EU until January 31, 2020.
+On June 23, 2016, the United Kingdom ("UK") held a referendum in which voters approved a withdrawal from the European Union ("EU"), commonly referred to as "Brexit."
+The United Kingdom officially withdrew from the EU on January 31, 2020.
 The terms of the withdrawal are subject to ongoing negotiation that has created significant uncertainty about the future relationship between the UK and the EU.
 It is possible that the level of economic activity in this region will be adversely impacted and that there will be increased regulatory and legal complexities, including those relating to tax, trade, security and employees.
 In addition, Brexit could lead to economic uncertainty, including significant volatility in global stock markets and currency exchange rates, which may adversely impact our business.
-Although the specific terms and the timeframe of the negotiations are unknown, it is possible that these changes could adversely affect our business and results of operations.
-To attempt to reduce the impact of a potential Brexit on our ability to sell our products in the EU, we have changed from a UK-based notified body, UL International Ltd. ("UL"), to the Polish Center for Testing and Certification (Polskie Centrum Badań i Certyfikacji S.A.) based in Warsaw, Poland.
+Although the specific terms of the separation are unknown, it is possible that these changes could adversely affect our business and results of operations.
+To attempt to reduce the impact of a potential Brexit on our ability to sell our products in the EU, we have changed from a UK-based notified body, to notified bodies located within the EU.